Who Framed Roger Rabbit: Development

 The film was finally green-lit when the budget decreased to $30 million, which at the time would have still made it the most expensive animated film ever produced.
 Walt Disney Studios chairman Jeffrey Katzenberg argued that the hybrid of live-action and animation would "save" Walt Disney Feature Animation.
 Spielberg's contract included an extensive amount of creative control and a large percentage of the box-office profits.
 Disney kept all merchandising rights.
-Spielberg convinced Warner Bros., Fleischer Studios, Harvey Comics, King Features Syndicate, Felix the Cat Productions, Turner Entertainment, and Universal Pictures/Walter Lantz Productions to "lend" their characters to appear in the film with (in some cases) stipulations on how those characters were portrayed; for example, Disney's Donald Duck and Warner Bros.'
-Daffy Duck appear as equally talented dueling pianists, and Mickey Mouse and Bugs Bunny also share a scene.
+Spielberg convinced Warner Bros., Fleischer Studios, Harvey Comics, King Features Syndicate, Felix the Cat Productions, Turner Entertainment Co., and Universal Pictures/Walter Lantz Productions to "lend" their characters to appear in the film with (in some cases) stipulations on how those characters were portrayed; for example, Disney's Donald Duck and Warner Bros.'
+Daffy Duck appear as equally talented dueling pianists, Mickey Mouse and Bugs Bunny also share a scene as skydivers, and Tinker Bell and Porky Pig close the film.
 Apart from the agreement, and some of the original voice artists reprising their roles, Warner Bros. and the various other companies were not involved in the production of Roger Rabbit.
 Executives at Warner Bros. were displeased by animators using the Daffy design by Bob Clampett and demanded they use the design by Chuck Jones; in response Zemeckis had separate artists animate Daffy using Jones' design to satisfy Warner Bros., in order to have Clampett's design in the final film.
-The producers were unable to acquire the rights to use Popeye, Tom and Jerry, Little Lulu, Casper the Friendly Ghost, or the Terrytoons characters for appearances from their respective owners (King Features, Turner, Western Publishing, Harvey Comics, and Viacom).
+The producers were unable to acquire the rights to use Popeye, Tom and Jerry, Little Lulu, Casper the Friendly Ghost, the Fox and the Crow, the Terrytoons characters, or Rocky and Bullwinkle for appearances from their respective owners (King Features, Turner, Western Publishing, Harvey Comics, Viacom, Screen Gems, and Jay Ward Productions).
 Other characters like Warner Bros.'
-Bosko, Fleischer Studios' Fitz the Dog and Bimbo; Ub Iwerks' Flip the Frog, and Hanna-Barbera's Yakky Doodle were also planned to appear in the film.
+Bosko and Junior Bear, Fleischer Studios' Fitz the Dog and Bimbo; Ub Iwerks' Flip the Frog, and Hanna-Barbera's Yakky Doodle were also planned to appear in the film.
+Despite acquiring the rights to use Betty Boop and Koko the Clown, King Features valued Koko highly, asking for $50,000 for a simple cameo appearance.
+To get around the high price and legal issues, the animators redesigned Koko to have hair resembling that of Bozo the Clown instead of a hat, and changed his colors at the end of the film.
+The film was initially planned to not feature cameo appearances of characters created after 1947, with the exception of Wile E. Coyote and the Road Runner, who were Zemeckis' favorite cartoon characters.